‘These dogs don’t deserve to die’: UK’s leading animal welfare and vet groups call for urgent end to breed specific legislation

 If you're a BVA member living in Northern Ireland, you'll automatically be a member of BVA Northern Ireland Branch.
 Here’s how you can get involved:

-Your two Northern Ireland representatives on BVA Council are Northern Ireland Branch President, Mark Little, and Regional Representative for Northern Ireland, Esther Skelly-Smith.
+Your two Northern Ireland representatives on BVA Council are Northern Ireland Branch President, Fiona McFarland, and Regional Representative for Northern Ireland, Esther Skelly-Smith.

 We regularly respond to Government and stakeholder consultations on a range of BVA’s priority policy areas and campaigning issues in Northern Ireland and the UK.
 Check what consultations we’re responding to and feed in your thoughts via [email protected]